-As the 4’-hydroxyflavone and 4’-deoxyflavone pathways structurally parallel each other, studies in S. baicalensis have identified several biosynthetic steps which are completed by nonspecialized enzymes.
-These enzymes have similar catalytic activity in both 4’-hydroxyflavone and 4’-deoxyflavone pathways, and include chalcone isomerase (CHI), flavone-6-hydroxylase (F6H), and 7-O-glucosyltransferase (7GT) (Hirotani et al., 2000; Q. Zhao, Zhang, et al., 2016).
+As the 4´-hydroxyflavone and 4´-deoxyflavone pathways structurally parallel each other, studies in S. baicalensis have identified several biosynthetic steps which are completed by nonspecialized enzymes.
+These enzymes have similar catalytic activity in both 4´-hydroxyflavone and 4´-deoxyflavone pathways, and include chalcone isomerase (CHI), flavone-6-hydroxylase (F6H), and 7-O-glucosyltransferase (7GT) (Hirotani et al., 2000; Q. Zhao, Zhang, et al., 2016).
 However, work in S. baicalensis has also demonstrated the existence of specialized isoforms of several enzymes that preferentially act on the substrates of one pathway over the other.
-Q. Zhao, Zhang, et al. (2016) found that S. baicalensis uses a specialized isoform of chalcone synthase (CHS) in 4’-deoxyflavone synthesis, but also encodes a different isoform which only has activity in the 4’-hydroxyflavone pathway.
+Q. Zhao, Zhang, et al. (2016) found that S. baicalensis uses a specialized isoform of chalcone synthase (CHS) in 4´-deoxyflavone synthesis, but also encodes a different isoform which only has activity in the 4´-hydroxyflavone pathway.
 In the same work, Q. Zhao, Zhang, et al. (2016) identified two isoforms of flavone synthase II (FNSII) in S. baicalensis.
-One isoform preferentially accepts substrates from the 4’-hydroxyflavone pathway, while the other exclusively acts in 4’-deoxyflavone synthesis.
-This specialization of enzyme isoforms at multiple steps in flavonoid biosynthesis allows for independent expression of the 4’-hydroxyflavone and 4’-deoxyflavone pathways in the different organs of S. baicalensis.
-Our detection of independence between 4’-hydroxyflavone and 4’-deoxyflavone accumulation suggests that this specialization of enzyme isoforms observed in S. baicalensis is likely present in most other species we analyzed.
+One isoform preferentially accepts substrates from the 4´-hydroxyflavone pathway, while the other exclusively acts in 4´-deoxyflavone synthesis.
+This specialization of enzyme isoforms at multiple steps in flavonoid biosynthesis allows for independent expression of the 4´-hydroxyflavone and 4´-deoxyflavone pathways in the different organs of S. baicalensis.
+Our detection of independence between 4´-hydroxyflavone and 4´-deoxyflavone accumulation suggests that this specialization of enzyme isoforms observed in S. baicalensis is likely present in most other species we analyzed.
 If a significant number of species we selected relied entirely on promiscuous enzymes equally capable of accepting substrates in both pathways, our MCA should have indicated a correlation between the products of both pathways.
-Therefore, in addition to the absence of a mechanism allowing for interconversion of substrates, the independence between 4’-hydroxyflavone and 4’-deoxyflavone accumulation we detected here is possibly a result of a divergence in function and specialization of enzyme isoforms, similar to that described in S. baicalensis.
+Therefore, in addition to the absence of a mechanism allowing for interconversion of substrates, the independence between 4´-hydroxyflavone and 4´-deoxyflavone accumulation we detected here is possibly a result of a divergence in function and specialization of enzyme isoforms, similar to that described in S. baicalensis.

 Although the independence we observed between the two pathways throughout the species we analyzed resembled that of S. baicalensis, differing organ-specific patterns of accumulation suggest that the regulatory mechanisms controlling expression of flavonoid biosynthesis genes vary significantly across the genus.
 From our organ-specific metabolite analysis, we detected a metabolite profile for S. baicalensis that matched closely with previous publications (Q. Zhao, Chen, et al., 2016; Q. Zhao, Zhang, et al., 2016).
-High concentrations of 4’-deoxyflavones accumulated in the roots, and much lower concentrations of 4’-deoxyflavones and 4’-hydroxyflavones accumulated in the stems and leaves.
-As described by Q. Zhao, Zhang, et al. (2016), this root heavy accumulation of 4’-deoxyflavones is a result of root specific overexpression of several enzymes with activity exclusively, or near exclusively in 4’-deoxyflavone biosynthesis.
-In direct contrast to the root-favored metabolite profile of S. baicalensis, several of the species we selected accumulated higher concentrations of several 4’-deoxyflavones in their leaves as compared to their roots.
+High concentrations of 4´-deoxyflavones accumulated in the roots, and much lower concentrations of 4´-deoxyflavones and 4´-hydroxyflavones accumulated in the stems and leaves.
+As described by Q. Zhao, Zhang, et al. (2016), this root heavy accumulation of 4´-deoxyflavones is a result of root specific overexpression of several enzymes with activity exclusively, or near exclusively in 4´-deoxyflavone biosynthesis.
+In direct contrast to the root-favored metabolite profile of S. baicalensis, several of the species we selected accumulated higher concentrations of several 4´-deoxyflavones in their leaves as compared to their roots.
 These species included S. racemosa, S. strigillosa, and S. dependens.
-In the aerial tissues of S. racemosa and S. strigillosa, we detected only trace amounts of 4’-hydroxyflavones.
-This finding suggests an upregulation of one or several 4’-deoxyflavone specific biosynthetic genes in the aerial tissues of these species, rather than an upregulation of genes with similar activity in both 4’-hydroxyflavone and 4’-deoxyflavone biosynthesis.
-Interestingly, in the aerial tissues of S. dependens, we detected similar concentrations of both 4’-hydroxyflavones and 4’-deoxyflavones.
-This result suggests an upregulation of both 4’-deoxyflavone and 4’-hydroxyflavone specific biosynthetic genes, an upregulation of nonspecific enzymes with similar activity in both pathways, or a combination of both of these possibilities.
+In the aerial tissues of S. racemosa and S. strigillosa, we detected only trace amounts of 4´-hydroxyflavones.
+This finding suggests an upregulation of one or several 4´-deoxyflavone specific biosynthetic genes in the aerial tissues of these species, rather than an upregulation of genes with similar activity in both 4´-hydroxyflavone and 4´-deoxyflavone biosynthesis.
+Interestingly, in the aerial tissues of S. dependens, we detected similar concentrations of both 4´-hydroxyflavones and 4´-deoxyflavones.
+This result suggests an upregulation of both 4´-deoxyflavone and 4´-hydroxyflavone specific biosynthetic genes, an upregulation of nonspecific enzymes with similar activity in both pathways, or a combination of both of these possibilities.